MartinHvidberg/gdbot_free/README.md

 # README #

-I got tired of arcpy, and decided to port gdbot to GDAL/OGR
+I got tired of arcpy, and decided to port gdbot to 100% Open Source, no dependencies on any closed code...

 ### What is this repository for? ###